 Issuer: carrier/NVOCC/ freight forwarder

-BOL is mandatory as it contains all the significant information about the freight, transportation, and the parties involved in the shipping process.
-This document is also required when compensation is needed for various reasons (cargo loss or damage, any disputes concerning the freight ownership, etc).
+A BOL is mandatory as it contains all the significant information about the freight, transportation, and the parties involved in the shipping process.
+This document is also required when compensation is needed for various reasons (cargo loss or damage, disputes concerning freight ownership, etc.).

 How to fill in the Bill of Lading.
 Dealing with the BOL form for the first time seems challenging.
-However, the complexity disappears if you know what kind of information should be present there.
+However, the complexity disappears if you know what kind of information is required.

 Let’s look through the data included in the BOL: